ryuuji06/keyword-spotting/README.md

 It uses only the portion of data considered as validation during the training of the referenced result folder.
 It also generates a file `performance.txt` in the result folder recording the performance results.

+In order to visualize the network outputs, you can run `kws_predict.py`, which prints, for some selected samples of the dataset, the audio signal and the network output token probabilities with Matplotlib, along with the label token sequence and the predicted sequence.

 ### (6) Real-time Implementation